Hand pushing down on a grey Purple Rejuvenate latex mattress.

 • Wide range of material options

-You also might consider memory foam vs. Purple’s GelFlex® Grid material for both mattresses and pillows.
+You also might consider memory foam vs. Purple’s GelFlex® Grid material for both mattresses and comfortable pillows.
 The GelFlex® Grid offers:

 • Temperature regulation